 Conditions arising from the influx of new German immigrants led to the organization of the German Friendly Society of Savannah on July 26, 1837.
 Immigrants coming to this country, handicapped for a time by language, dissociated from relatives and family friends, were in need of some assurance that in time of illness or need they would have friends and financial support.
 Friendship was not reserved for times of ill-fortune alone.
 The promotion of social good feeling and fellowship came to be and has continued to be one of the fundamental objectives and attainments of the organization.

 The Georgia Salzburger Society

 The Georgia Salzburger Society was established in 1925.
 It has a membership of over seventeen hundred throughout the United States including some international members.
-The Society’s activities are organized around preserving the history and traditions of the early settlers of Old Ebenezer and New Ebenezer as well as genealogical research of the descendants of those original settlers.
+The Society’s activities are organized around preserving the history and traditions of the early immigrants from Salzburg who settled at Old Ebenezer and New Ebenezer as well as genealogical research recording and publication of the records regarding these original immigrant ancestors.

 To make a donation, to become a corporate sponsor, or for more information,

 about The Teutonic of Savannah, please use this link